Broadstone play improvements 2017-18

 Broadstone Recreation Ground

 The main concern here was access and free flowing space.
 It was felt that access could be improved considerably by the relocation of the gate and extension of the footpath.

 Not all items of equipped play complied with current safety guidelines due to their age so needed to be removed/replaced.
 The play area was set on several levels and ‘dash’ barriers segregated each piece of equipment.
 Barriers to moving play (e.g. swings) are an important safety consideration but ease of movement around play in general needed to be considered for both children and their carers.
 Improvements will provide great benefit, particularly to those users that are less able or have mobility problems.

 It was also necessary to re-landscape some areas of the play area that harbour detritus and detract from a natural feel.
 Some retaining brickwork had been constructed on top of timber sleepers that were showing signs of decay and we are re-designing these areas.

 - At poole.gov.uk – about Broadstone Rec play area

 Springdale Recreation Ground

 Thank you for your patience!
-It has been a challenging project dealing with poor weather and drainage issues.
-We really hope you enjoy the improvements!
+It has been a challenging project dealing with poor weather and drainage issues but we really hope you enjoy the improvements.

 The play equipment at Springdale Rec was considered to be in relatively good functional condition and not in need of replacement, however the relocation of some equipment was seen as a priority due to poor drainage, to ensure better use of the play area in all weathers.